ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 This guide was created to help streamline the study process.
 With the increasing costs and restrictions associated with paid tools, this method offers a viable alternative that leverages the power of AI with user control.
 Monthly subscription?
 Nah...
 Well except for a ChatGPT.
 I do think that is worth it though.
 Happy studying!

 Do you need help?
 Find me at [ryleighnewman.com](https://ryleighnewman.com)

+## Copyright Disclaimer: content owners may not want their work to be uploaded to AI tools.
+I am not responsible for any copyright infringement.